teixeluis/clustered-heating-controller/README.md

 the interpreter.

-Given the low cost of ESP32 devices, Tasmota and Berry became a very compelling platform to leverage the potential of this hardware.
+Given the low cost of ESP32 devices, Tasmota and Berry became a very compelling platform to leverage the potential of this type of hardware.
 In practice, not just allow for the creation of simple rules and configurations like we were used to with previous projects, but also provide an imperative language with objects and closures, and all of this available on the edge, without the need to compile and reflash devices in order to add new behaviour or features.